 02 May 2023

-They go on to share their insights on the current state of the self-storage market and where they believe self-storage will be in the next few years.
+They go on to share their insights on the current state of the self-storage industry and where they believe self-storage will be in the next few years.

 James: Ridg, Tyler, thank you for taking the time to talk.
 We're seeing a lot of waves right now in the macroeconomic situation for the sales towards industry with federal rate hikes making it very difficult for brokers or developers to get deals over the goal line.
 What are you guys seeing from your end and what do you feel comfortable reporting back and how do you get deals closed and keep business moving along?